mynenik/kForth-64/README.md

 Some or all of these packages may already be installed on your GNU/Linux system, but if they are not, you should install them for your GNU/Linux distribution.
-GNU C/C++ version 4.0 or later should be used.
+GNU C/C++ version 4.0 or later is recommended.

 To build: